 Next came a major regeneration project that has turned Canada Water into “a new town centre for Rotherhithe,” in a joint initiative by Southwark council and British Land.
 In addition to the usual mix of homes, commercial premises and a new public space, the scheme’s landmark feature is a library and culture space that opened in 2012.

 The Canada estate’s towers have recently been eclipsed by Barratt’s 26-storey Ontario Point – seen on the right in the photograph at the top – the only new building in the regeneration zone with any real height.

 The former Mulberry business park site is presently being redeveloped by King’s College London to create 770 new student rooms, office space, affordable housing, retail units and a health care centre.
-The project is expected to be completed in time for the 2017/18 academic year.

 Beyond the joys of the library and culture space, the reborn Canada Water is by no means perfect, though there are plans for further improvements and refurbishment.
 In a highly favourable Observer review of the library’s architecture, Rowan Moore said of the wider area’s redevelopment: “The quality most obviously lacking, apart from charm or delight, is coherence.
 You go from car park to reed bed to tin shed to a wooden bridge redolent of old Holland, without apparent logic.”

 Harmsworth Quays doubles as Elliot Carver’s printing works in the James Bond film Tomorrow Never Dies.